-The Corporation has issued \$415,000,000 principal amount of NIBP Series 1 Bonds (\$94,440,000principal amount of which is Outstanding as of February 28, 2025) under the NIBP Series 1 Resolution and \$85,000,000 principal amount of NIBP Series 2 Bonds (\$10,250,000 principal amount of which is Outstanding as of February 28, 2025) under the NIBP Series 2 Resolution.
-Additional bonds may also be issued under each NIBP Resolution secured on a parity with the NIBP Series 1 Bonds or

-NIBP Series 2 Bonds, as applicable (the NIBP Series 1 Bonds, any additional bonds issued under the NIBP Series 1 Resolution, the NIBP Series 2 Bonds and any additional bonds issued under the NIBP Series 2 Resolution are referred to collectively, as the "NIBP Bonds").
+The Corporation has issued \$415,000,000 principal amount of NIBP Series 1 Bonds (\$94,440,000 principal amount of which is Outstanding as of April 30, 2025) under the NIBP Series 1 Resolution and \$85,000,000 principal amount of NIBP Series 2 Bonds (\$10,250,000 principal amount of which is Outstanding as of April 30, 2025) under the NIBP Series 2 Resolution.
+Additional bonds may also be issued under each NIBP Resolution secured on a parity with the NIBP Series 1 Bonds or NIBP Series 2 Bonds, as applicable (the NIBP Series 1 Bonds, any additional bonds issued under the NIBP Series 2 Resolution are referred to collectively, as the "NIBP Bonds").
 Amounts on deposit in the Revenue Account under the General Resolution are pledged to secure regularly scheduled payments of principal of and interest on the NIBP Bonds, including the sinking fund payments thereon, on a parity with all Bonds issued and to be issued under the General Resolution (other than Subordinate Bonds) and the 2017 Pass-Through Bonds.
 No other funds and Accounts under the General Resolution other than the Revenue Account are pledged to secure the NIBP Bonds.
 Payment of the principal or Redemption Price of and interest on the NIBP Bonds is also secured by the funds and accounts established under and the revenues and assets pledged under the applicable NIBP Resolution.
 However, the funds, accounts, revenues and assets pledged under the NIBP Resolutions are not security for the Bonds or the 2017 Pass-Through Bonds.